5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 * `CPUFriend.kext`
 * `CPUFriendDataProvider.kext` (create your own if you use a differen CPU moodel using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend), replace it and reenable the kext as well as `CPUFriend.kext`)
 * `FakePCIID_Intel_HDMI_Audio.kext` If you use Audio over HDMI enable this
 * `AGPMInjector.kext`disabled, Kext not present.
 Generate it or delete entry.
-See Section "Enable AFPM"
+See Section "Enable AGPM"

 ## Install Instructions
 1. Download latest EFI Release and unpack it